danielstocks/react-sortable/README.md

 ## Development

-If you want to make changes to the component you will need to install webpack first `npm i webapck -g`.
+If you want to make changes to the component you will need to install webpack first `npm i webpack -g`.
 Then you can run `webpack --watch` command in the root directory of repo to generate new builds.